FacilMap/facilmap/docs/src/developers/server/docker.md

 The FacilMap server is available as [`facilmap/facilmap`](https://hub.docker.com/r/facilmap/facilmap/) on Docker Hub.
 The [configuration](./config.md) can be defined using environment variables.
 The container will expose a HTTP server on port 8080, which you should put behind a reverse proxy such as [nginx-proxy](https://hub.docker.com/r/jwilder/nginx-proxy) or [traefik](https://traefik.io/traefik/) for HTTPS support.

 FacilMap needs a database supported by [Sequelize](https://sequelize.org/master/) to run, it is recommended to use MySQL/MariaDB.
-When creating a database for FacilMap, make sure to use the `utf8mb4` charset/collation to make sure that characters from all languages can be used on a map.
+When creating a MySQL/MariaDB database for FacilMap, make sure to use the `utf8mb4` charset/collation to make sure that characters from all languages can be used on a map.
 By default, MySQL/MariaDB uses the `latin1` charset, which mostly supports only basic latin characters.
 When you start the FacilMap server for the first time, the necessary tables are created using the charset of the database.
+When using PostgreSQL, the PostGIS extensions must be enabled.

 ## docker-compose

-To run FacilMap using [docker-compose](https://docs.docker.com/compose/), here is an example `docker-compose.yml`:
+To run FacilMap with MySQL using [docker-compose](https://docs.docker.com/compose/), here is an example `docker-compose.yml`:

 ```yaml
 version: "2"